| Of the information

 with individual users.
 Unless it is specifically stated otherwise,

+no additional information will be collected about you.
 When inquiries are E-mailed to us, we store the

 question and the E-mail address information so that we can respond